SciRooPlot/SciRooPlot/README.md

 Using the App
 --------
-The Plotting Framework ships with a builtin plotting application that enables you to quickly create plots from previously defined plot definitions that were saved to an xml file by your code.
+The Plotting Framework ships with a builtin plotting application that enables you to quickly create plots from previously saved plot definitions.
 To use this app you need to:
 - source the .plotrc in the main directory of the repository
 - place both the "inputFilesConfig.XML" and "plotDefinitions.XML" (names have to be like this for now) produced by your program in some central config folder
 - define the environment variable `__PLOTTING_CONFIG_DIR` to point to this folder
 - define the environment variable `__PLOTTING_OUTPUT_DIR` to the directory where you want to store the created plots (pdf, png, etc.)

-Now you can run the command
+Now you can run the command `plot` from everywhere.
-    plot
-from everywhere.
-To see the available program options run
+To see the available program options run `plot --help`.
-    plot --help
-For zsh shells auto-completion is supported to tab through the available commands, figureGroups and plots.
+For zsh shells auto-completion is supported and you can to tab through the available commands, figureGroups and plots.
-The app also has a 'browse' feature that gives you access to quickly plot the content of root files.
+The app also has a 'browse' feature that enables you to quickly plot the content of root files.